-Due to the challenges of Covid-19 and following Government advice on events and live performances, working alongside promoters and event organisers a number of events and shows had to cancelled or postponed to 2021.
-Many events we are working alongside a promoter and selling tickets through our local box office
+Due to the challenges of Covid-19 and following Government advice on events and live performances, working alongside promoters and event organisers a number of events and shows have been postponed to 2021.
+Many events we are working alongside a promoter and selling tickets through our local box office.

 1.1 Unless the context otherwise states or requires: (i) the terms defined in the Order shall have the meaning given to them when used in these Terms and Conditions; and (ii) all other capitalised words used in these Terms and Conditions shall have the meanings set out below:

 “Agreement” means the contract formed between the Customer and the Supplier comprising the Order, the Terms and Conditions, the Schedule and any other documents attached or expressly incorporated by reference;

 “Customer” means the person making a purchase from Colchester Amphora Trading Ltd;

 “Intellectual Property Rights” means all patents, trademarks, trade names and domain names, service marks, rights to inventions, copyright and related rights, rights in get-up, rights in goodwill, unfair competition rights, rights in designs (whether held in physical or electronic format or otherwise howsoever), database rights, rights in confidential information (including know how and trade secrets) and any other intellectual property rights (both existing and future), in each case whether registered or unregistered and including all applications (and rights to apply) for, and renewal or extensions of, such rights and similar or equivalent rights or forms of protection in any part of the world;

 “Tickets” and “Materials” means the products of the Services due to be delivered to the Customer under this Agreement (if any) and in any ticket purchasing transaction means the tickets purchased, not the performed work.